-More precisely, the Group's "Vision 2025" project anticipates the merger between the Retail Banking network of Societe Generale in France and Crédit du Nord.
+More precisely, the Group's "Vision 2025" project involves a merger between the Retail Banking network of Societe Generale in France and Crédit du Nord.
 Although this project has been designed to achieve controlled execution, the merger could have a short-term material adverse effect on the Group's business, financial position and costs.
-System reconciliations could undergo delays, thereby postponing part of the expected merger benefits.
 The project could lead to some staff departures, requiring replacements and training efforts which could potentially generate additional costs.
 The merger could also lead to the departure of some of the Group's customers, resulting in loss of revenue.
-The legal and regulatory aspects of the transaction could prompt delays and additional costs.